sevenval/devops-patterns/README.md

 * `environments/`: Contains environment-specific data necessary for running, starting or deploying the application.
 For the names of the folders the same names as in `services/` should be used.
-* `ops/`: Configuration files and templates which control the managemnt containers called by `ops/docker-compose.ops.yaml`.
+* `ops/`: Configuration files and templates which control the management containers called by `ops/docker-compose.ops.yaml`.

+## Setup

+Run the script `setup` in the directory which should be prepared an the necessary files are copied from the directory `skel/`.

-# Structure
+## Structure

 ```
 Makefile